My Controversy with Calvin

 A gift declined - a debt restored.

-If Christ could make the bread to grow,
+If Christ made bread and fish to grow,

 To meet the needs as they arose;